-Delayed admission is where a summer-born child delays admission into a Reception class until the start of the September after the fifth birthday and not the September after the fourth birthday.
+Delayed admission is where a summer-born child delays admission into a Reception class until the start of the September after the fourth birthday.
 This means admission would be out of the normal age group.
 A summer-born child is one whose birthday is between 1 April and 31 August.